saloonphp/saloon/README.md

 > Saloon requires PHP 8

 ## Connectors
 Once you have installed Saloon, the first thing you want to create is a "Connector".
 Connectors are classes where you define an APIs basic requirements.
 Within a connector, you can define the URL of the API, default headers and even pass in your own functionality which is shared across all a connection's requests.
+You should have a separate connector for each API integration.
 > If you are using Laravel, you can use the **php artisan saloon:connector** command.

 Let's have a look at our ForgeConnector.
+As you can see, the bare minimum you must define is a base url.
 ```php
 <?php